annabellatian/futureMakers/README.md

 | Used for classification and regression | Used for clustering |
 | Can be difficult and time-consuming to label datasets | Can have inaccuracies and find irrelevant relationships |

+Scikit-Learn cannot visualize data without other data analysis librararies because Scikit-Learn is built to model data through supervised and unsupervised machine learning data.
+The module is built upon SciPy and therefore requires additional libraries to visualized data.

 <a name="7-11"></a>
 ### Day 4: 7-11-2021